Tyrannosaurus: Life history

 The identification of several specimens as juvenile T. rex has allowed scientists to document ontogenetic changes in the species, estimate the lifespan, and determine how quickly the animals would have grown.
-The smallest known individual (LACM 28471, the "Jordan theropod") is estimated to have weighed only 30 kg, while the largest, such as FMNH PR2081 (Sue) most likely weighed about 5650 kg.
-Histologic analysis of T. rex bones showed LACM 28471 had aged only 2 years when it died, while Sue was 28 years old, an age which may have been close to the maximum for the species.
+The Stygivenator holotype (LACM 28471, the "Jordan theropod"), possibly a juvenile T. rex, is estimated to have weighed only 30 kg, while the largest adults, such as FMNH PR2081 (Sue) most likely weighed about 5650 kg.
+Histologic analysis of T. rex bones showed LACM 28471 had aged only 2 years when it died.
+Sue was initially estimated at 28 years old, an age which was at the time considered close to the maximum for the species, but the most recent studies estimate Sue's age at 27–33 years.
+Similarly, Trix (RGM 792.000) is estimated to have been at least 30 years old at time of death.

 Histology has also allowed the age of other specimens to be determined.
 Growth curves can be developed when the ages of different specimens are plotted on a graph along with their mass.
 A T. rex growth curve is S-shaped, with juveniles remaining under 1800 kg until approximately 14 years of age, when body size began to increase dramatically.
 During this rapid growth phase, a young T. rex would gain an average of 600 kg a year for the next four years.
 At 18 years of age, the curve plateaus again, indicating that growth slowed dramatically.
 For example, only 600 kg separated the 28-year-old Sue from a 22-year-old Canadian specimen (RTMP 81.12.1).
-A 2004 histological study performed by different workers corroborates these results, finding that rapid growth began to slow at around 16 years of age.
+A 2004 histological study performed by different workers corroborates these results, finding that rapid growth began to slow at around 16 years of age, and it shows that in less than 20 years it has reached virtually its full size.
+Most recent studies estimate the age of skeletal maturity at 16–22 years.